Foreman Grill Pancakes Recipe

 In the other bowl, beat the eggs and then whisk in the milk, applesauce, coconut oil, and maple syrup.

-Add the wet ingredients into the bowl of dry ingredients and whisk until a thick batter comes together.
+Add the wet ingredients to the bowl of dry ingredients and whisk until a thick batter comes together.
 Set this aside for 5 minutes.

 Place the griddle plate into the bottom of the Foreman Grill and turn the grill on medium heat.
 Wait for it to come up to temperature.